dekoza/mtgpl/docs/_sources/KLD.rst.txt

 :mtgtip:`Verdant Crescendo<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/e/a/ea890019-f48f-4164-b057-773499ef273f.jpg?1562745055|https://scryfall.com/card/kld/273/verdant-crescendo?utm_source=api>`
    Search your library for a basic land card and put it onto the battlefield tapped.
-Search your library and graveyard for a card named Nissa, Nature's Artisan, reveal it, and put it into your hand.
-Then shuffle your library.
+Search your library and graveyard for a card named Nissa, Nature's Artisan, reveal it, put it into your hand, then shuffle.

 :mtgtip:`Woodland Stream<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/a/3/a333bbdc-5af7-4679-b263-3aaa056452a0.jpg?1562740821|https://scryfall.com/card/kld/274/woodland-stream?utm_source=api>`